Rules, Procedures and Forms

 Forfeit 0 points

-If a team arrives at a debate where there is no opposition due to a forfeit or otherwise, that team shall have the option of:
+If a team arrives at a debate where there is no opposition due to a forfeit or otherwise, that team must debate against the adjudicator.

-3. Debating against the adjudicator.
-The adjudicator will give the team feedback and present possible opposing arguments.
+The adjudicator will give the team feedback and may present possible opposing arguments.
 The team will be awarded a win by default.
-Speakers will receive no less than 85 points each.
+Speakers will be scored on their merits.

 • Prepared or Standard Debate is one for which the topic is known to teams before the scheduled debate.